Changing your plan

 Downgrading your plan

-A downgrade — for example, from Business to Starter — is deferred to the next billing date.
-This protects you from losing RCs you have already paid for.
+A downgrade — for example, from Business to Starter — takes effect immediately, the same way an upgrade does.
+It is not deferred to your next billing date.

 Cancelling your plan